 Curriculum.
 It’s a hot topic with homeschooling Moms.
 We love to talk books, books, books.
-If you are like me, you have spent an unmentional amount of money on curricula.
-Sometimes I would hear that something was the best and I ordered it…..and it just didn’t work for my kids.
-I have books in my library, on my shelf right now that I feel guilty about giving away because we only read a few chapters or filled in a very few workbook pages.
+If you are like me, you have spent an crazy amount of money on curricula.
+Sometimes I would hear that something was ‘the best’ and I ordered it…and it just didn’t work for my kids.
+I have books on my shelf right now that I feel guilty about giving away because we only read a few chapters or filled in a very few workbook pages.
 I hesitate to suggest any curriculum to anyone without knowing their kids’ learning style and Mom/Dad’s teaching style.
 However, on the other hand, my library shelves are heavy with books and cds that we here at The Guire Shire have used/read over and over.
 Those are worth sharing.

 - The Great Adventure by Jeff Cavins is a chronological walk through the Bible complete with a workbook and timeline.
-The Guire’s have walked through the Bible several times using the reading plan and listening to the teaching CDs that are full of history and put the plan of salvation in an easy to comprehend way.
+The Guires have walked through the Bible several times using the reading plan and listening to the teaching CDs that are full of history.
+Jeff shares the plan of salvation in an easy to comprehend way.

 The Bible is at the Heart of Our Faith…

 … and our relationship with God.
 Scripture informs our beliefs and inspires our devotions.
 It is the living Word of God, where our Father meets with us and lovingly speaks to us.
 Reading the Bible should bring us closer to Christ, but understanding it is not always easy.
 Many people tell me they have tried time and again to prayerfully read Scripture, but they get frustrated because they “just don’t get it.”